DaRiv94/fgr_dynamic_auth/README.md

  docker run -v $(pwd)/config.json:/app/config.json --name fgrauthservice_env dariv94/fgrauthservice npm run config
  ```

- This should output your *.env* in your docker container, we can copy it to our host machine with the following command.
+ ### 3. The last command should output your *.env* in your docker container, we can copy it to our host machine with the following command.

  **Powershell**
  ```